 75 year old Momresh Sekh lost his left eye to an attack by a tiger in 1969.
 He was accompanied by his uncle who hit the tiger with the branch of a tree.
 A jagged scar runs from his head to the back of his skull.
 Lumps of flesh were torn from his chest and thigh.
 He is blind in his left eye.

 Forty-five-year-old Emem Ali poses with his daughter.
 In 2008, Emem was the target of a tiger attack.
 Grabbed by the arm, he was dragged into the forest, but abandoned by the predator at last.
 Found and brought to safety by a companion, he lives to tell the tale.
 Now he is living by selling fish in the local market.
 He is hoping to get a shop for surviving.

-It is ‘Life saving knife’ as this only tool saved Shofiqul Islam’s (42) life from the ferocious tiger which was snatching him to the jungle.
+It was a small life saving knife as this only tool saved Shofiqul Islam’s (42) life from the men eater tiger which was snatching him to the jungle.
 Hurts kept marks in his body though honey collector Shofiqul lived form hand to mouth for four months by avoiding the path of jungle.
-But after four months of his attack while again he was entering into the jungle, he said ‘Either I have to earn my food or I will become food for the prey’
+But after four months of his attack while again he was entering into the jungle, he said ‘Either I have to earn my food or I will become food for the prey.’